guilherme-toti/desafio-luizalabs/README.md

 ```

 **List Users**

 To list users, you can get all with:
 ```
 $ curl http://localhost:8888/person/
 ```
-or you can limit with:
+and you can limit with:
 ```
 $ curl http://localhost:8888/person/?limit=<max_users>
 ```